We received inquiry and someone will shortly be in contact with you.

 Moderate walk / 6-7hrs walk / 350Δh / 16km

 Breakfast, Lunch, Dinner / Pension Kandilj, Sarajevo, Bosnia

 Depending on your departure time, you will have some last-minute shopping opportunities.
 After, you will be transferred to the Sarajevo International Airport.

 What is included: Transportation during entire trip with 8+1 MiniVan or 20+1 MiniBus (including Airport transfers); Fully equipped English speaking Tour Leader/Guide; Accommodation: 5 nights in Twin/Double room with ensuite bathroom; 2 nights in shared accommodation with shared facilities at Brezovac and Vilinac Mountain Huts; Meals specified in itinerary; All fees and taxes for Dinara and Blidinje Nature Parks & VAT.

-What is not included: Flights to Split, Croatia & from Sarajevo, Bosnia; Meals not specified in itinerary; International Travel insurance; Optional tipping to leader, guides and local staff; Souvenirs and items of a personal nature (sodas, alcoholic beverages, laundry, etc.); Any items not specifically mentioned in the program.
+What is NOT included: Flights to Split, Croatia & from Sarajevo, Bosnia; Meals not specified in the itinerary; International Travel insurance; Optional tipping to leader, guides and local staff; Souvenirs and items of a personal nature (sodas, alcoholic beverages, laundry, etc.); Single supplement (85EUR per trip - not available for two nights at Mountain Huts); Any items not specifically mentioned in the program.